Overview

 Once you have logged in and accepted the permissions, you should see your authorization code printed to your console.

-Getting your first access token
+Getting your application access token

 Getting data from a vehicle